octobercms/docs/3.x/extend/extending.md

 ## Extending by Plugin Registration

 In almost all situations, extending October CMS happens in the plugin registration file, which is essentially a [Laravel Service Provider](https://laravel.com/docs/9.x/providers).
+The registration file is called **Plugin.php** and is found in the root directory of a plugin.

 The following extension methods are supported in the plugin registration class: